RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       /opt/apps/anaconda/2021.11/bin/conda

    .. attention:: Conda always provides python and a few other applications.
-                  For this reason DO NOT load any python modules when working with anaconda/miniconda modules.
+                  For this reason DO NOT load any python or other modules when working with anaconda/miniconda modules.
 If you do, your environment will have problems.